mixxxdj/manual/source/chapters/setup.rst

 of latencies under 10ms.
 Otherwise scratching may sound distorted.
 For more information about latency and how to improve it, see :ref:`configuration-latency`.

-.. seealso:: Go to the chapter :ref:`vinyl-control` for detailed informations.
+.. seealso:: Go to the chapter :ref:`vinyl-control` for detailed information.